ArnoldDeRuiter/MarktplaatsUserscript/README.md

 *  Auto focus on searchbar
 *  Quick focus on searchbar by pressing the "/" key
 *  Contains in-code, easy to modify, seller blacklist functionality
-*  Replacing the indirect clickable "Bekijk meer advertenties" that scrolls you down to the "Bekijk alle advertenties" direct URL, with the actual "Bekijk alle advertenties" direct URL itself.
+* Replacing the indirect clickable "Bekijk meer advertenties" functionality, that scrolls you down to the "Bekijk alle advertenties" with directly going to that actual page.
+(Like it used to be)

 Suggestions or ideas are of course most welcome.